Theme from Shaft

 The following year, "Theme from Shaft" won the Academy Award for Best Original Song, with Hayes becoming the first African American to win that honor – or any Academy Award in a non-acting category – as well as the first recipient of the award who both wrote and performed the winning song.
 Since then, the song has appeared in numerous television shows, commercials, and other movies, including the 2000 sequel Shaft, for which Hayes re-recorded the song.
-In 2004 the original finished at #38 in AFI's 100 Years...100 Songs survey of top songs in American cinema.
+In 2004, the original finished at number 38 in AFI's 100 Years...100 Songs survey of top songs in American cinema.

+In 1972, at the 14th Annual Grammy Awards, Isaac Hayes won two Grammys, one for Best Instrumental Arrangement for "Theme from Shaft" and one for Best Original Score Written for a Motion Picture or a Television Special for Shaft.

+In 1999, the 1971 recording was inducted into the Grammy Hall of Fame.

 Composition and history

 In 2000, Hayes told National Public Radio that he had only agreed to write and record the Shaft score after the film's producer, Joel Freeman, promised him an audition for the lead role, which was taken by a then-unknown Richard Roundtree.
 Hayes, who also had no acting experience, never got the chance to audition, but kept his end of the deal anyway.
 Director Gordon Parks also had a hand in composing the theme, describing the character of John Shaft (the "black private dick/who's a sex machine/to all the chicks") to Hayes and explaining that the song had to familiarize the audience with him.
 Hayes recorded the rhythm parts on the theme first, scored the entire rest of the film, then returned to the theme song.